konfuzio-ai/document-validation-ui/docs/explanations.md

   is: `VUE_APP_DOCUMENTS_LIST_REVIEW_FILTER`.
 This variable is a boolean that indicates if only review documents should appear when moving forward or backward in the list.

-You can also set the Document id through the URL query parameters like `?document=ID`.
-This will have priority over any other Document id that is set on `.env` or in `index.html`.
+You can also set the Document ID through the URL query parameters like `?document=ID`.
+This will have priority over any other Document ID that is set on `.env` or in `index.html`.
 For the other variables, the `.env` will also have priority from the ones defined in the HTML.

 ## Multilingual User Interface